 - Automatic mechanism/tools shall be employed to initiate changes/change request, to notify the appropriate approval authority and to record the approval and implementation details.

 - The information system shall be reviewed at a defined frequency to identify and eliminate unnecessary functions, ports, protocols, and/or services.

 8. Change Procedure:

 For compliance purposes all communications need to be in writing, i.e. by email, meetings need to have minutes taken, etc. This documentation will be retained by the Change Management Controller and filed with the Change Documentation relating to the change.
 For this reason, verbal requests and authorization are not acceptable.

-If not properly controlled changes could be made which negatively impact on the business and prevent people from fulfilling their roles.
+If not properly controlled changes could be made which negatively impact the business and prevent people from fulfilling their roles.
 Changes could be made by individuals who are not fully aware of the impact on other areas of the business.
 If change is not controlled the Business could be exposed to fraudulent activities.

-It is the Change Management Controllers role to facilitate communications between the Department Manager requesting the change and any other affected Department Managers, these will be referred to as the Stakeholders.
-The Change Management Controller will coordinate all of the documentation, acquisition of requirements, formulations of plans and scheduling of projects and tasks.
-It is the role of the requesting Department Manager and other Stakeholders to review, comment on and authorize documents relating to the change, instruct staff and to participate in meetings to ensure that the change goes as smoothly as possible and that compliance is retained.
+It is the Change Management Controllers’ role to facilitate communications between the Department Manager requesting the change and any other affected Department Managers, these will be referred to as the Stakeholders.
+The Change Management Controller will coordinate all of the documentation, acquisition of requirements, formulations of plans, and scheduling of projects and tasks.
+It is the role of the requesting Department Manager and other Stakeholders to review, comment on and authorize documents relating to the change, instruct staff, and participate in meetings to ensure that the change goes as smoothly as possible and that compliance is retained.

 8.3 Submit The Change Request Form